Superannuation

 How to withdraw the money

+There are two broad ways in which benefits can be withdrawn from a super fund: as a lump sum or as an income stream (also known as a pension).
+You can apply a combination of both of these methods.
 When deciding how best to withdraw money, you need to consider how you will use the withdrawn money.
 If the money is going to be saved outside of superannuation, with smaller amounts used to finance lifestyle on a month by month basis, then it generally makes sense to leave the bulk of the money within superannuation and to withdraw what is needed as a pension over time.
+Conversely, if the money is going to be immediately spent, then a lump sum can make more sense.

 Income streams or pensions